 What We Don't Like

 A midsize grip can be a game changer for all different kinds of golfers.
-For the best midsize golf grip experience, the Golf Pride New Decade Multi-Compound tops the list.
+The Golf Pride New Decade Multi-Compound tops the list.
 You will feel the control, the different textures specifically designed for each hand, and the Golf Pride quality from the moment you put them on your clubs!

 Best Cheap Golf Grips: CHAMPKEY Traction-X Golf Grips